Hrvatske autoceste

 A8 and A9 highways, part of the "Istrian Y" are operated by BINA Istra, while A2 is operated by Autocesta Zagreb–Macelj.

-"Hrvatske autoceste" was established on April 6, 2001, under the law promulgated on April 5, 2001, with the share capital of the company worth 131,140,100.00 Croatian kuna.
+"Hrvatske autoceste" was established on 6 April 2001, under the law promulgated on 5 April 2001, with the share capital of the company worth 131,140,100.00 Croatian kuna.
 Hrvatske autoceste is organized in four business sectors: Design; Construction; Financial and Economic Affairs; and Legal and General Affairs.
 All profits generated by HAC are used for construction and maintenance of the roads the company manages.
-As of 2022 the company is currently administered by a two-person managing board consisting of Boris Huzjan (chairman) and Stjepan Baranašić (member of the Board); and five-member supervisory board.
+As of 2026 the company is currently administered by a two-person managing board consisting of Boris Huzjan (chairman) and Luka Čirko (member of the Board); and five-member supervisory board.